jgm/cheapskate/tests/Code/IndentedCodeBlocks.markdown

       and

-Indented code with no leading/trailing blank line:
+Indented code requires a leading/trailing blank line:
     quick-command --option "$*"

+Indented code does not require a trailing blank line:

+    code
-and more.
+and not code.

 Code in blockquote: